Will Schofield

-William John Schofield (born 24 January 1989) is an Australian rules footballer who formerly played for the West Coast Eagles in the Australian Football League (AFL).
-At 196 cm tall and weighing 92 kg, he is a versatile defender who has played key-position and half-back roles throughout his career.
+William John Schofield (born 24 January 1989) is a former Australian rules footballer who played for the West Coast Eagles in the Australian Football League (AFL).
+At 196 cm tall and weighing 92 kg, he was a versatile defender who played key-position and half-back roles throughout his career.
 West Coast drafted him from the Geelong Falcons with pick 50 in the 2006 national draft, and debuted in round 17 of the 2007 AFL season.
-Schofield has played in two AFL Grand Finals: a loss in 2015 and a victory in 2018.
+Schofield played in two AFL Grand Finals: a loss in 2015 and a victory in 2018.
 He achieved life membership at West Coast in 2016 after playing 150 games for the club.
 He retired following the 2020 season.

 In April 2023, Schofield came out of retirement to assist the Eagles in the West Australian Football League (WAFL) due to a club injury crisis.

-Schofield currently hosts the BackChat Podcast with former Eagles teammate Hamish Brayshaw and journalist Dan Const and also appears on Fox Footy matches broadcast out of Perth.

 Junior career

 Originally from Geelong, Victoria, Schofield played junior football for Newtown & Chilwell Football Club, Geelong College in the Associated Public Schools of Victoria (APS) competition, and the Geelong Falcons in the TAC Cup.
 He was named in Geelong College's 2001–2010 Team of the Decade at full back.
 Schofield was also a strong track athlete in his youth, and was invited to participate internationally on a scholarship.